-Credit Prerequisite: 90 or higher average in Precalculus; or 85 or higher average in Honors Precalculus or Honors Pre-AP Algebra 2
+Credit Prerequisite: 90 or higher average in Precalculus; or 85 or higher average in Honors Pre-AP Algebra 2

-Calculus emphasizes a multi-representational approach to topics.
+Honors Calculus focuses on Differential Calculus.
+This course emphasizes a multi-representational approach to topics.
 Concepts are introduced and modeled with graphical, numerical, and algebraic representations.
 Concepts from precalculus are reviewed and extended.
 Limits and continuity, derivatives, applications of derivatives, the definite integral, and differentials and their applications are introduced.
 Students will demonstrate their understanding of these mathematical concepts and communicate their solutions.
 A TI-84 graphing calculator is required.